How to Achieve AWS Operational Excellence in Your Cloud Workload

 II.
-Separated Application Engineering and Operations (AEO) and Infrastructure Engineering and Operations (IEO) with Centralized Governance
+Separated Application Engineering and Operations (AEO) and Infrastructure Engineering and Operations (IEO) with Centralised Governance

 III.
-Separated AEO and IEO with Centralized Governance and a Service Provider
+Separated AEO and IEO with Centralised Governance and a Service Provider

 IV.
-Separated AEO and IEO with Decentralized Governance
+Separated AEO and IEO with Decentralised Governance

 Note, it may be necessary to alter your business culture to conform to any one of these models.

 The “prepare” area which is where you start to get into the work software developers are more familiar.
-However, just because it is more familiar, doesn’t mean it is more important than the area of organization.
-Without having proper organization in your business and processes, it would be very difficult to address the other three areas required to fulfill your business' strategy.
+However, just because it is more familiar, doesn’t mean it is more important than the area of organisation.
+Without having proper organisation in your business and processes, it would be very difficult to address the other three areas required to fulfil your business' strategy.
 AWS has broken this area into four actions:

 I. Design telemetry into your cloud workloads

-You can audit your environment manually with 750+ industry best practices articles or give our free trial a shot and have your entire environment audited automatically in real time and continuously.
+You can audit your environment manually with 750+ industry best practises articles or give our free trial a shot and have your entire environment audited automatically in real time and continuously.